 - 12 scallops Large Sea Scallops (colossal scallops) dry-packed scallops brown better than wet packed

-- 4 tbsp Clarified Butter Has higher smoker point, reduces chance of burning
+- 4 tablespoon Clarified Butter Has higher smoker point, reduces chance of burning

-- 4 tbsp Olive Oil Mixing butter and olive helps improve the taste and smoke point level
+- 4 tablespoon Olive Oil Mixing butter and olive helps improve the taste and smoke point level

-- 1 ½ tsp Sea Salt season to taste
+- 1 ½ teaspoon Sea Salt season to taste

 Quick Marinate Recipe: Optional:

-- ¼ tsp Nutmeg I love using fresh for scallops
+- ¼ teaspoon Nutmeg I love using fresh for scallops

 Cleaning & Prep of Scallops